-Note: The EPS may need to contact the public sector body Procurement and Contracts Office and/or the budget holder/end user for any requirement in order to gather more information about the project requirement in order to make a more informed decision about what the most suitable arrangement would be for any given requirement.
-Refer to Sourcing Strategy Toolkit
+Note: The EPS may need to contact the public sector body’s Procurement and Contracts Office and/or the budget holder/end user in order to gather more information about the project requirement to make a more informed decision about the most suitable arrangement.

 E-Tenders is the electronic portal through which all electronic public sector tendering is managed in Ireland.
 Tenderers (Suppliers) interested in tendering for Irish public sector procurement requirements should firstly register as a supplier on E-Tenders